-- The provider ensures that all service components required in the CBAT performance specifications are provided to Enrollees enrolled in CBAT for Children/Adolescents with ID/ASD.
-Additionally, the provider has the capacity to provide or refer to the following service components as clinically indicated by staff who have expertise in ASD/1D: - a) Neurological assessment

-- b) Neuropsychological testing

-- c) Functional behavioral assessment and functional behavioral treatment planning

-- 2. If clinically indicated, the program must provide, or refer, Enrollee to the following within two days of admission:

-- a) Speech and language assessment

-- b) Endocrinology consultation

-- c) Nutritional consultation

-- d) Genetic assessment if indicated by American Academy of Child and Adolescent Psychiatry (ACCAP) guidelines (Journal of American Academy of Child and Adolescent Psychiatry, vol. 56(11), pp 910-913)

-- e) Occupational Therapy

-- f) Physical Therapy

-- g) Dental assessment

-- 3. The provider admits and has the capacity to treat Enrollee who have co-occurring mental health conditions and/or ID/ASD.
-The provider ensures specific staffing, services, and programming to meet the clinically land milieu needs of this population.
+- 1. The provider ensures that all service components required in the Inpatient Mental Health Services performance specifications are provided to Enrollees enrolled in Inpatient Mental Health Services for Children/Adolescents with ID/ASD.
+Additionally, the provider ensures the following required service components are provided by staff who are skilled in treating individuals with ASD/ID: - a) Neurological assessment - b) Neuropsychological testing - c) Functional behavioral assessment and behavioral treatment planning - 2.
+If clinically indicated, the program must provide, or refer, Enrollee to the following within two days of admission: - a) Speech and language assessment - b) Endocrinology consultation - c) Nutritional consultation - d) Genetic assessment if indicated by ACCAP guidelines (Journal of American Academy of Child and Adolescent Psychiatry, vol. 56(11), pp 910-913) - 3.
+The provider admits and has the capacity to treat Enrollees who have co-occurring mental health conditions and ID/ASD.
+The provider ensures specific staffing, services, and programming to meet the clinical and milieu needs of this population. - 4.
+There is a consideration of dual track determined by level of functioning vs age, i.e., units are divided by the level of functioning versus the age of an Enrollee (best practice). - 5.
+The provider shall consider the below recommended unit design for treating Enrollees with ID/ASD: - a.
+Single rooms/double rooms (preference of more single rooms) - b.
+Quiet room/padded walls and floors - c.
+Sensory room - d.
+Group activity space/doubles as meeting room - e.
+Two-way mirror into the OT room for observation and working with families on behavior management - f.
+Enclosed nursing station with two entrances - g.
+Non-carpeted floors and non-absorbable furniture - h.
+Strategic placement of items; design to minimize clutter, decor - Use of picture boards or written schedules for communicating expectations and programming - j.
+Alternative lighting Dual access